A conventional start

 “I took a very traditional path; I come from an Asian family and my mum always told me: work hard and you’ll do well in life.
 That’s why I was so focussed in my studies and afterwards in my career.
 After starting at Coca Cola, I quickly went on to get my CA (Chartered Accountant).
 I made solid progress in my career, changing roles every 1-2 years, initially at Coca Cola, and subsequently moving to Woolworths, where I led a small team as the Finance Manager.”

 Why property investment ‘fell on my lap’

-Apart from being a bit of a high-achiever, Tony also happens to be the nephew of Priscilla Cheung – one of our long-serving Strategists, and highly successful investor in her own right.
-By having access to Priscilla’s expertise and insights, Tony made one slight and quite crucial deviation to his otherwise conventional path.
+Apart from being a bit of a high-achiever, Tony also happens to be the nephew of one of our long-serving Strategists, who is a highly successful investor in her own right.
+By having access to his aunt’s expertise and insights, Tony made one slight and quite crucial deviation to his otherwise conventional path.

 What did I compromise?

 Tony is quite adamant that for a young professional such as himself, property investment really doesn’t require any compromise to your lifestyle and shouldn’t be something that holds you back.